seanellul/godot-2d-topdown-template/README.md

 #### Events

 You can use this node as a parent to keep the events you add to the level organized.
 Events are state machines that trigger a sequence of states, useful for creating cutscenes or automated character movements.
 For more information on events, see the State Machine section.

+## Transfers

+A Transfer is a node that, upon interaction, allows a player to transport to another level.
+This node has simply been structured to perform the transport:

+- to a position in the same level
+- to a position in any other level

+Moving to another level is done by calling the `swap_scenes` method of the `SceneManager`.

+A Transfer is structured like this:

+- Transfer (`transfer.gd`)
+  - InteractionArea2D
+  - StateMachine
+    - interact
+    - call_transfer

+### Transfer

+Parent node that contains the script to perform the transport, with the following parameters:

+- `level_path`: the path of the level to transfer to.
+Leave empty if you only want to move within the same level
+- `destination_name`: the name of the node to use as a reference to set the destination position.
+This node should have assigned the "destination" group to work properly
+- `facing`: changes the facing direction of the player, forcing it to face the direction configured here.
+Useful if the starting Transfer is East, so the player is facing right when interacting with it, but the destination is North, so the player will need to face down upon arriving.

+### InteractionArea2D

+It's a utility script that generates an Area2D and assigns a CollisionShape2D node to it, already configured to respond correctly to interactions handled by the StateInteract state.

+### StateMachine

+The StateMachine associated with this node, which contains the following states:

+- interact (StateInteract): handles interaction with this Transfer.
+When the player enters the area defined by the InteractionArea2D, it enables the next state, namely:
+- call_transfer (StateCallable): when activated, calls the `transfer` method of `transfer.gd`, which performs the player transport.